 MEV is present in every ordered system

 MEV stands for Maximal Extracted Value.
 It refers to the value derived from controlling transaction inclusion and ordering.
 We find MEV in blockchain due to the necessity for transactions to be ordered and included into a block prior to commitment on-chain.
+While MEV is a theoretic maximum, the term Realized Economic Value (REV) is sometimes used to refer to the amount actually extracted.

 There was a time in the Ethereum ecosystem when MEV stood for "Miner Extracted Value", but with The Merge and the subsequent replacement of Miners with other economic actors called Validators and Builders, the switch from "Miner" to "Maximal" was made.